lcnsantos/lcnsantos.github.io/_pages/preprints.md

             <p>Categories: physics.hist-ph</p>
                 </div>
                 <div>
-                    <p>The standard model of particle physics relies heavily on the idea of symmetry.
-But recently, a new geometry-first picture has been proposed in which the relevant symmetries do not appear explicitly at the ground level of ontology.
-Here, I extend the initial correspondence to include alternative -- and more transparent -- accounts of spontaneous symmetry breaking and of the Yukawa coupling: both fundamental for particles to have masses.
-These reformulations allow us to replace explanations that employ typical particle physics ideas and terminology with ones that are phrased geometrically</p>
+                    <p>The standard model of particle physics is usually cast in symmetry-first terms.
+Recently, a geometry-first picture has been proposed, in which the relevant symmetries do not appear explicitly at the ground level of ontology.
+In this paper I extend this approach to two central mechanisms of the standard model: spontaneous symmetry breaking and the Yukawa coupling, both essential for particles to acquire mass.
+These reformulations offer alternative explanations cast in purely geometric terms.
+For example, a particle's quantum numbers correspond to the internal space it inhabits and to the geometric type of object it is (e.g. an $(n,m)$-tensor).
+I argue that a symmetry-first account in terms of principal and associated bundles admits a genuine geometry-first counterpart only when the group's representation coincides with the automorphism group of the fibre -- a condition that cuts the slack tolerated by the symmetry-first view.</p>
                 </div>
                 <div>
-                    <a href="https://arxiv.org/abs/2509.25276v1" target="_blank">View on arXiv</a>
+                    <a href="https://arxiv.org/abs/2509.25276v2" target="_blank">View on arXiv</a>
-                    <a href="http://arxiv.org/pdf/2509.25276v1" target="_blank">PDF</a>
+                    <a href="http://arxiv.org/pdf/2509.25276v2" target="_blank">PDF</a>
                 </div>
                 <hr>
             </div>